-From my own experience, here are some fundamental tips for re-connecting with your
+From my own experience, here are some fundamental tips for re-connecting with your own inner happiness:

 - If you have written goals, make sure that happiness is one of the main goals.
 Make it a priority to achieve happiness now, in this moment, not sometime in the distant future.
 Stop postponing your success.

 - Develop an attitude of gratitude.
 Every day, think about or write down a detailed list of all that you currently have to be grateful for in your life.
 Think of how fortunate you are compared to those who have less than you.
 Count your blessings!

 - Let go!
 Give something up!
 Stop holding on so tightly to your beliefs, your opinions, your baggage, your position, your pose!
 Release whatever is blocking your being from being as it is meant to be.